Online Scheduling for Uniform Motion Calendar

 - Motions must be filed and docketed with clerk before a matter will be scheduled for special set hearing.

-Any hearing that requires more than one (1) hour or more, please send your request to Judge Kroll with the amount of time requested for your motion and a copy of the motion to CAD-DivisionIC@pbcgov.org.
-Judge Kroll will review and decide whether the amount of time you are requesting is appropriate for your motion.
-The judicial assistant will contact you once Judge Kroll has reviewed the motion.
+- Any hearing that requires a hearing time of more than one (1) hour, counsel must obtain prior approval of the Court for setting.
+Please submit a cover letter to Judge Kroll indicating the amount of time requested for the respective motion along with a copy of the motion.
+Judge Kroll will review and determine the amount of time that the Court will allocate for hearing.
+The judicial assistant will contact you once Judge Kroll has reviewed the request.

 Judge Kroll will review all motions, memoranda of law (10 pages maximum - either in support or opposition to the motion), and case authority in advance of all special set hearings.
 Accordingly, all counsel/parties should provide courtesy copies of their special set motions, memoranda of law and supporting case law to the Court via U.S. Mail (please allow plenty of time when sending via U.S. Mail).
 Counsel / parties should highlight or otherwise mark the key language in the most pertinent and important cases and key exhibits for the court and opposing counsel.